danmarg/sts-mate/README.md

 # I just want to set up MTA-STS for my GSuite domain

+*Update:* I've stopped hosting a "catchall" reverse proxy for GSuite, because nobody else seemed to be using it.

+Instead, I've deployed sts-mate on Google Cloud Run, which is slightly cheaper but does not allow dynamically fetching TLS certs.
+See instructions below on how to deploy your own.

-You're in luck!
+~~You're in luck!
 With just two simple DNS records, you can set up MTA-STS on your GSuite-hosted domain.

 ```